Continual Barlow Twins: continual self-supervised learning for remote sensing semantic segmentation: Experimental Results

 \subsection{US3D}

-As far as the US3D dataset is concerned, again self-supervision techniques lead to better results on downstream tasks, highlighting how, in this case, CBT performs best of all (CBT 84.56\% vs ImageNet 83.32\% mIoU).
-In fact, this is the first evidence that can be easily argued from Table \ref{tab:us3d} and Figure \ref{fig:miou} b).
-Therefore, we observe that there are no profound differences in performance between the other encoders (BT ImageNet 84.41\% vs CBT 84.56\% vs BT 84.48\% mIoU), since the US3D is a large dataset, composed of several images of the same area but captured from different points of view (i.e. multiview).
+As far as the US3D dataset is concerned, again self-supervision techniques lead to better results on downstream tasks, highlighting how, in this case, CBT performs best of all (CBT 84.56\% vs ImageNet 83.41\% mIoU).
+In fact, this is the first evidence that can be easily argued from Table \ref{tab:us3d} and Figures \ref{fig:miou} b) and \ref{fig:loss_10} b).
+Therefore, considered also the standard deviations of the final results, we observe that there are no significant differences in performance between the other encoders (BT ImageNet 84.49\% vs CBT 84.56\% vs BT 84.43\% mIoU), since the US3D is a large dataset, composed of several images of the same area but captured from different points of view (i.e. multiview).
 This redundancy, working as data augmentation itself, facilitates the resolution of the task on this dataset, as once an efficient feature extractor is engaged, convergence is achieved quite effectively.
+This intuition is confirmed also by the training curves, showed in Figure \ref{fig:loss_10} b), where the training, except of some small instability in ImageNet curve, follow a similar behavior.
 It is not surprising that similar results are presented in \cite{stojnic2021self}, where self-supervision is applied on other large datasets.